kwanglo/Intro2DL/kwanglo_project_proposal.md

 *Note: This document is still on-going!
-Last update --2020/04/08 18:30*
+Last update --2020/04/08 19:00*

 # Project Objective

-Classifying the underlying intent and sentiment of daily dialog(and provide appropriate response).
+Classifying the underlying intent and sentiment of daily dialog.

 ##### Short Summary of previous proposal